policratus/pupyl/.github/ISSUE_TEMPLATE/---bug-report.md

 Please, on your report, tell us what version of `pupyl` the bug was found:
 - Version [e.g. 0.12.4]

+**Interaction activity**
+After you open a valid issue bug report, please maintain the thread active, meaning that you must interact with the developers to help solve the issue.
+If no interaction is detected after 7 days, the issue will be closed.

 **Additional context**
 Add any other context about the problem here.